ericsharma/toss-up/README.md

 ### Playing an Existing Game

 1. Switch to the "Open Games" tab
-2. Browse available games - each card shows the owner's address and the wager amount
+2. Browse available games - each card shows the owner's address and the amount
-3. Click "Play" on any game to match the wager and play
+3. Click "Play" on any game to match the amount and play
 4. The outcome will be determined by the random mechanism in the smart contract
 5. Funds will be automatically transferred to the winner